• Home

 You don’t have to keep a backyard bin, though.
 Some communities will pick up compost (sometimes for a fee), as part of local sustainability programs.
 Local community gardens might also have composting and take household compost.

 So far we’ve used our composted soil for our lawn, our vegetables, and our other plants.
-It’s not something I ever thought I’d be into, but it has decreased our trash, helped us with our gardening (especially during last spring and summer when we were home a LOT more than usual!), and has taught us something new.
+It’s not something I ever thought I’d be into, but it has decreased our trash, helped us with our gardening (especially during the spring and summer during 2020 when we were home a LOT more than usual!), and has taught us something new.
 I also feel really good about keeping usable waste out of landfills- and using fewer plastic trash bags overall, too.

 How to “build” your compost